franekmagiera/sicp-notes/README.md

 )
 ```
 A hand-wavy description of this exercise: cons takes in two arguments and returns a function that takes in another function as a parameter and applies it to the two arguments passed to cons.
 So, to get the first argument, car calls the function returned by cons with a function that just returns the first parameter.
 Cdr's implementation is analogous.

+## Sequences as conventional interfaces
+Operations on sequences such as accumulate, filter, map and enumerate describe very common patterns that are useful for many different applications.
+By using those common methods our programs are more modular.
+It is also a good strategy to manage complexity.
+Moreover, expressing our programs using those common interfaces makes it easier to reason about them and also makes it easier for other people to understand.